 Non-EU students and researchers in the Netherlands are now officially allowed to form their own start-ups while studying.

-This is good news for all students doing a broad business degree at Wittenborg University of Applied Sciences who wish to start their own companies – especially its Amsterdam students doing an IBA (Bachelor) in Entrepreneurship & Small Business.
+This is good news for all students doing a broad business degree at WUAS who wish to start their own companies – especially its Amsterdam students doing an IBA (Bachelor) in Entrepreneurship & Small Business.

 The decision, which is valid from 1 April 2017, was published in the Government Gazette on 4 April.